Easy Magic Tricks: The Magnetic Pencil 2

-Here's a great enhancement on a well known, easy magic trick.
-If you already know how to perform the "Magnetic Pencil" (click here to learn the trick), you'll discover that this is a powerful follow up.
+Here's a great enhancement on a well-known easy magic trick.
+If you already know how to perform the "Magnetic Pencil," you'll discover that this is a powerful follow-up.
 After showing that a pencil sticks to your hand as you grasp your wrist, you suddenly let go of your "grabbing" hand and the pencil mysteriously stays in place.

 Rest the second pencil on a table.
 Grab your wrist with one hand.
 Your other hand reaches from underneath to grasp your wrist.

 Bring down your hand, palm down, to rest on top of the pencil.
 As you bring your hand down, extend the tip of first pencil that’s connected to your wrist watch under the second pencil that's resting on the table.